Quasi-isometric rigidity of three manifold groups

 \begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a compact surface $S$ (with or without boundary).
 Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact surface. \end{theorem}

-To make good use of the \v{S}varc-Milnor lemma, we want to put a convenient metric on a compact manifold.
+To make good use of the \v{S}varc--Milnor lemma, we want to put a convenient metric on a compact manifold.
 In dimension $2$, the Poincar\'e-Koebe uniformization theorem provides us with a spherical, Euclidean or hyperbolic metric for any compact surface.
 For better consistency with the $3$ dimensional case, let us put that statement in the perspective of Thurston's model geometry.

-A {\it model geometry} $(G,X)$ is a manifold $X$ together with a Lie group $G$ of diffeomorphisms of $X$, such that: \begin{enumerate}[(a)] \item $X$ is connected and simply connected; \item $G$ acts transitively on $X$, with compact point stabilizers; \item $G$ is not contained in any larger group of diffeomorphisms of $X$ with compact stabilizers of points; and \item there exists at least one compact manifold modeled on $(G,X)$. \end{enumerate}
+A {\it model geometry} $(G,X)$ is a manifold $X$ together with a Lie group $G$ of diffeomorphisms of $X$, such that: \begin{enumerate}[(a)] \item $X$ is connected and simply connected; \item $G$ acts transitively on $X$, with compact point stabilizers; \item $G$ is not contained in any larger group of diffeomorphisms of $X$ with compact stabilizers of points; and \item there exists at least one closed manifold $M$ {\it modelled on $(G,X)$, meaning that there is a diffeomorphism from $M$ to $X/\Gamma$, where $\Gamma$ is a discrete subgroup of $G$ acting freely on $X$}. \end{enumerate}

-A {\it geometric structure} on a compact manifold $M$ is a diffeomorphism from $int(M)$ to $X/\Gamma$ for some model geometry $X$, where $\Gamma$ is a discrete subgroup of $G$ acting freely on $X$.
-We say that a manifold is {\it geometric} if it has a geometric structure.
+More generally, if $M$ is a compact manifold, we say that $M$ is {\it modelled on $(G,X)$} when there is a diffeomorphism from $int(M)$ to $X/\G$.
+Then $X/\G$ defines a {\it geometric structure} and we say that a manifold is {\it geometric} if it has a geometric structure.